 Missions requires a team effort, and many of AIM’s personnel play a vital role in our overall ministry through the support services they provide.
 Some are pilots, flying supplies into remote airstrips.
 Others make sure our computers and communication systems stay up and running.
 AIM need Counsellors, Administrators and Media Producers and much more to enable us to work towards the goal of Christ-centred church among all African people.

 Some of our current Supportive and Pastoral opportunities include: Clinical Psychologist, Marriage & Family Therapist, Missionary Storyteller and Avionics Specialist.

 Mission outreach and church planting is tough, so to have a group of fellow teammates standing with you in the ups and downs of cross-culture life is huge.
 Teams bring together men and women with different gifts and abilities, foster interdependence and bring collaboration to the work at hand.
 AIM teams include TIMO, Focus & Ministry Teams (see following).

 TIMO stands for Training In Ministry Outreach.
-TIMO Teams are designed to train new cross-cultural workers.
+TIMO and Onboarding Teams are designed to train new cross-cultural workers.
 Team members are placed on Gospel-centred teams from the global church and are mentored by experienced team leaders through an on-site training program, helping them to learn how to plant a reproducing church in a cross-cultural context or mobilise existing churches into mission.
 Your existing teaching, medical, agricultural, sporting, etc, skills can also be utilised.